This tutorial covers the following topics:

-A comparison based on the performance factor of Selenium with another popular tool, QTP, is shown below.
+The comparison based on the performance factor of Selenium and another popular automation testing tool, QTP, is shown below.

-QuickTest Professional (QTP) is a proprietary automated testing tool previously owned by the company, Mercury Interactive before it was acquired by Hewlett Packard in 2006.
+QuickTest Professional (QTP) is a proprietary automation testing tool, previously owned by Mercury Interactive, before being acquired by Hewlett Packard in 2006.

-Learn more about Selenium in this Selenium training in New York to get ahead in your career!
+Learn more about automation testing with Selenium in this Selenium Training in New York to get ahead in your career!

-Selenium Tool Suite has several benefits over QTP as elaborated below:
+Selenium Suite has several benefits over QTP, as elaborated below: